Team Morale: Before & During COVID

 A New Workplace Perspective

-2020 has been a year of learning, adjusting, and resetting expectations.
+This last year was full of learning, adjusting, and resetting expectations.
 For the millions of Americans still working remotely during COVID-19, there may be no end in sight to these new digital office spaces.
 While team morale has generally decreased since the pandemic began, managers and team leaders have the opportunity to create positive working environments that help teams feel closer together rather than further apart.
 And while telecommuting certainly has its challenges, those surveyed who’d already returned to the office were generally less productive, more stressed, and had lower morale overall.

 At Paychex, our Coronavirus Help Center is designed to help answer all of the questions you have about helping your business and employees meet the challenges of today.
 From understanding your state’s reopening guidelines to understanding your company’s finances, we compile all of the resources you need in one location.
 Our HR Solutions are also tailored to your business needs to help you keep up with changing regulations and workplace trends.